HaadiMalik/IS601-Assignment6-Midterm/README.md

 - Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.
 - Input validation and error handling for invalid inputs and division by zero.
 - Unit tests for the REPL and operation logic.
-- CI/CD setup with GitHub Actions for automated testing and code coverage.

 # Installation